bambamboo15/notes-in-color/README.md

 Notes in Color is a modern MIDI file player and visualizer application with some MIDI controller support.

 > [!NOTE]
-> The showcase picture does not represent the current state of the application; it only reflects our goals.

-## Progress
-This README is a work-in-progress.
+> This README is a work-in-progress.
 The repository is empty for now, but there is work being done locally.